arc-bphc/arc-iot/arc-iot.md

 #### Setup Time

 * The participants will get 10 minutes of setup time for calibration and testing prior to the competition, according to a schedule that will be made available at the start of the event.
 * The machines will be checked for their safety before the run and discarded if found unsafe for other participants and spectators.
 * The bot must be placed in the starting point on the arena, at the beginning of each round.

+#### Competition

 * Participants will not be permitted to enter the arena or touch any of the bombs inside or outside the arena, during a match.
 * A robot can only move one bomb at a time.
 * The robots can come in contact with the walls but should not damage it.
 * Organizers will not be responsible for any minor scratches left by the previous machines, on the arena.
 * Participants should not dismantle their robots before the competition results are announced as the machines might need to be verified by the organizers at a later stage to ensure that the participants have not violated any of the rules.
 * In case of any dispute, the decision of the judges will be held final.

 #### Disqualification